 - there’s an issue with a parking meter or sign

 To set up a court date and have your ticket reviewed, you need to fill out the Parking Ticket Review Form.
 Provide an explanation and your personal/vehicle details and submit it within ten days of the ticket issuance date.
-The Madison Police Department will determine if you’re wrongfully incriminated and let you know in a timely manner.
+The Madison Police Department will determine if you’re wrongfully incriminated and let you know promptly.

 Dispute Your Madison Parking Ticket